Gourang12332/Google-Solution-Challenge/README.md

 The current version demonstrates the complete workflow end-to-end, while these improvements would make it suitable for large-scale production usage.

+### Two layer Production Level product Improvements (optional)
+In the future, Jarvis AI Labs GPU credits could be used to add an embedding-based verification layer after the existing pHash filter, improving detection of heavily transformed videos without making every comparison GPU-dependent.

 ---

 ## Smallest Useful Version